Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Optimal Transportation and Wasserstein Space

 The appropriateness of this distance when modeling deformations of measures becomes clear based on our previous remark concerning regularity: one can imagine an initial regular template $\mu$, that is \emph{deformed} according to maps $\mathbf{q}_i$ to yield new measures $\mu^i=(\mathbf{q}_i)\#\mu$.
 It is then natural to quantify the distance of the template to its perturbations by means of the minimal transportation (or deformation) cost

 That the distance can be expressed via a proper map, is due to the assumed regularity of $\mu$.
-Note that the maps $\mathbf{q}_i$ themselves will, in general, not be identifiable.
-But they can be assumed to be exactly optimal, i.e.\ $\mathbf{q}_i=\mathbf{t}_{\mu}^{\mu^i}$ as a matter of parsimony, and in any case without loss of generality.
+Note that the maps $\mathbf{q}_i$ themselves will, in general, not be identifiable (many Borel maps can push $\mu$ forward to $\mu^i$).
+But they can be assumed to be exactly optimal, i.e.\ $\mathbf{q}_i=\mathbf{t}_{\mu}^{\mu^i}$ as a matter of parsimony, and in any case without loss of generality, leading to identifiability.
 These maps will also solve the registration problem: a map of the form $\mathbf{t}_{\mu}^{\mu^i}-\mathbf{i}$, with $\mathbf{i}$ the identity mapping, shows how the coordinate system of $\mu$ should be deformed to be registered to the coordinate system of $\mu^i$.

 This raises the question of how to \emph{characterise} the optimal transportation maps.
 For instance, in the one-dimensional case, if $\mu$ and $\nu$ are probability measures on $\mathbb{R}$, and $\mu$ is diffuse we may write